 If you are a new applicant, please call our main line or send an inquiry through our online contact form, which will be routed to the proper person.

 Grantees are welcome to reach out to the assigned Program Officer to discuss any active grants or requests.
 If you do not know who your Program Officer is, you can use our contact form to find out.

 Bader Philanthropies is deeply committed to convening partners and engaging our neighbors.
 We see convening as one of the Foundation’s pillars in fulfilling our mission.
 As such, the Foundation makes its state-of-the-art global headquarters available free of charge to our grantees and community partners who are working on issues aligned with the Foundation’s interests.

 Bader Philanthropies has a longstanding commitment to bringing people of diverse perspectives together around issues of social concern.
 Convenings are organized by the Foundation and our nonprofit partners who are thought leaders with vast networks.
 For more information, please contact a Grant or Neighborhood Engagement team member.

 Announcements about Foundation-organized convenings are sent to community partners, current and past grantees and colleagues who work or have an expertise in the convening topic.
 From time to time, space may limit how many people can attend the convening which means the announcements are sent based on the Foundation’s Grant and Neighborhood Engagement teams’ guidance.
 When possible, materials will be posted on the Foundation’s website after the convenings.

 The Foundation relocated its global headquarters on July 16, 2018 from the Historic Third Ward to the Harambee neighborhood, located in the heart of Milwaukee.
-The Foundation made this groundbreaking decision in 2016 in order to better understand the issues and directly engage communities it supports.
+The Foundation made this groundbreaking decision two years earlier, in 2016 in order to better understand the issues and directly engage with the communities it supports.

 The Foundation has been planting its roots by participating in neighborhood events, including: